Linuxfabrik/monitoring-plugins/check-plugins/librenms-health/README.md

 Retrieves hardware sensor information (temperature, humidity, voltage, power, state, etc.) for each device from a LibreNMS instance and alerts when sensor values exceed their configured thresholds in LibreNMS.

+**Important Notes:**

+* Requires access to the LibreNMS MySQL/MariaDB database
+* See [additional notes for all monitoring plugins accessing MySQL/MariaDB](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-MYSQL.md) on how to configure database access.
+* When defining device groups in LibreNMS for use with `--device-group`, do not use slashes in the name (see [this topic](https://github.com/laravel/framework/issues/22125)).
+* This check does not return per-device or per-sensor performance data because LibreNMS provides direct integration with time series databases (Graphite, InfluxDB, OpenTSDB, Prometheus, RRDTool) under Settings > Global Settings > Poller > Datastore.

 **Data Collection:**

 * Queries the LibreNMS MySQL/MariaDB database directly (the API is too resource-intensive for large-scale environments)